Enhancer01/Selection-Workflow/README.md

 # Selection Workflow Project
 #I actually need to be updating this acount often
-#I am push some of my work from my SSH to here, I would try and properly organize in later time though
+#I push some of my work from my SSH to here, I would try and properly organize in later time though
 #I also dont want to lose some of the files

 ## Script Categories